 As Xena’s responses to the PHQ-9 questionnaires indicated that she had suffered depression over the last few weeks, she was asked directly about suicidal ideas or intent that could affect her own safety.
 Xena’s responses indicated that she had no suicidal intent.

-She confirmed that CBT, a therapy that challenges thinking patterns aiming to change behaviours, had been a helpful intervention.
+She confirmed that CBT, a therapy that challenges thinking patterns aiming to change behaviors, had been a helpful intervention.
 Xena felt she could now return to work, provided measures could be put in place to review her workload and she would be provided with support until she felt confident in undertaking all elements of her role.
 Not being prescribed antidepressants would not impact negatively on Xena’s work performance.
 She was aware that she may feel increased vulnerability initially upon her RTW.